OHP ELM327 FORScan OBD2 WiFi Adapter Scanner

-- PREMIUM FORSCAN OBD2 ADAPTER: Forscan app runs smoothly with this tool and allows modifications like Bambi Mod, tire size or fuel tank size correction, heated steering wheel, Global Window and a lot more!
+- PREMIUM FORSCAN OBD2 ADAPTER: This tool allows you to scan and access your vehicle via the FORScan app.
 This diagnostic utility also works with Fordsys and generic OBD2 apps such as Torque.
 Softwares are not included.
-They’re available through App Store, Play Store and official Forscan web site.
+They’re available through App Store, Play Store and official FORScan website.

 - COMPREHENSIVE INSTALLATION GUIDES & EXCELLENT CUSTOMER SUPPORT: OHP values every customer's need for functionality and ease of experience.
 Whether you're a beginner or a pro in car diagnostics, you can brush up your knowledge with our substantial information and references to keep you from endless research and failures.
-You can always reach us for further need of support and we’ll appreciate your honest feedbacks.
+You can always reach us for the further need for support and we’ll appreciate your honest feedback.

 The tool is equipped with an HS-CAN/MS-CAN switch, and an attachment to help you download the apps and tools you need to access the components on your Ford.
 Whether you’re just shutting off a faulty warning light or checking to see if something serious is wrong, you’ll know that when you take your vehicle to a mechanic, it’s warranted.
 This device will keep you from spending money you don’t have, a mechanic work you don‘t need, and a time for a costly trip you can't schedule.